ABOUT

 The Future of Practice

-Charles is passionate about researching the future of storytelling.
-He is a Senior Lecturer in Acting and Performance at the University for the Creative Arts and a Visiting Lecturer on the MA/MFA Movement program at the Royal Central School of Speech and Drama.
 He has shared research around the world, including at the Hong Kong Academy for Performing Arts' Digital Conference, the Performance and XR Conference, and CATR-SQET's Joint Conference.
-Charles has previously taught at University of the Arts London, Simon Fraser University, and the Vancouver Film School.
+Charles has previously taught at the University for the Creative Arts, University of the Arts London, Simon Fraser University, and the Vancouver Film School.
 As a Senior Instructor at VFS, he created and delivered the school's flagship performance capture curriculum.
 Charles holds a Bachelor of Education degree from Queen's University and is a Fellow of the RSA.